 Secrets the moon has been holding, for perhaps billions of years, are now being revealed to the delight of scientists and space enthusiasts alike.

 NASA today opened a new chapter in our understanding of the moon.
 Preliminary data from the Lunar CRater Observation and Sensing Satellite, or LCROSS, indicates that the mission successfully uncovered water during the Oct.
-9, 2009 impacts into the permanently shadowed region of Cabeus cater near the moon’s south pole.
+9, 2009 impacts into the permanently shadowed region of Cabeus crater near the moon's south pole.

 The impact created by the LCROSS Centaur upper stage rocket created a two-part plume of material from the bottom of the crater.
 The first part was a high angle plume of vapor and fine dust and the second a lower angle ejecta curtain of heavier material.
 This material has not seen sunlight in billions of years.